Som-Energia/somenergia-tomatic/README.md

 	Such annotations can be used to start an official claim procedure or just to keeps some stats that will help to improve the quality of service.

+- **Tomàtic impersonation**

+	Turn team coordination messages into a smile by impersonating Tomàtic in the chat group.

 ## Setup